Cellular senescence: Transient senescence

 It is important to recognize that cellular senescence is not inherently a negative phenomenon.
 During mammalian embryogenesis, programmed cellular senescence plays a role in tissue remodeling via macrophage infiltration and subsequent clearance of senescent cells.
 A study on the mesonephros and endolymphatic sac in mice highlighted the importance of cellular senescence for eventual morphogenesis of the embryonic kidney and the inner ear, respectively.

 They serve to direct tissue repair and regeneration.
 Cellular senescence limits fibrosis during wound closure by inducing cell cycle arrest in myofibroblasts once they have fulfilled their function.
 When these cells have accomplished these tasks, the immune system clears them away.
 This phenomenon is termed acute senescence.
 Senescence of hepatic stellate cells could prevent progression of liver fibrosis, although this has not been implemented as a therapy, and would carry the risk of hepatic dysfunction.

 The negative implications of cellular senescence present themselves in the transition from acute to chronic senescence.
 When the immune system cannot clear senescent cells at the rate at which senescent cells are being produced, possibly as a result of the decline in immune function with age, accumulation of these cells leads to a disruption in tissue homeostasis.

 Cellular senescence in mammalian disease

 Transplantation of only a few (1 per 10,000) senescent cells into lean middle-aged mice was shown to be sufficient to induce frailty, early onset of aging-associated diseases, and premature death.

 Biomarkers of cellular senescence have been shown to accumulate in tissues of older individuals.
-The accumulation of senescent cells in tissues of vertebrates with age is thought to contribute to the development of ageing-related diseases, including Alzheimer's disease, Amyotrophic lateral sclerosis, type 2 diabetes, and various cancers.
+The accumulation of senescent cells in tissues of vertebrates with age is thought to contribute to the development of ageing-related diseases, including Alzheimer's disease, Amyotrophic lateral sclerosis, endocrine disorders including type 2 diabetes, and various cancers.

 Progeria is another example of a disease that may be related to cell senescence.
 The disease is thought to be caused by mutations in the DNA damage response, telomere shortening, or a combination of the two.
 Progeroid syndromes are all examples of aging diseases where cell senescence appears to be implicated.